Preparing your workforce for the threats of today

 The Workforce Development Trust are guardians of the National Occupational Standards for Resilience and Emergencies and has a strong heritage in healthcare, the visitor economy and the protective services through our brands.

-Join us for our upcoming webinar: Resilience in Action: Preparing your workforce for the threats of today on the 16 July, 2025 from 10am to 11am.
+Catch up on our webinar: Resilience in Action: Preparing your workforce for the threats of today.